Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Introduction

-For clarity, the contributions of this work are listed as follows. \begin{enumerate} \item We consider the scenario in which a multi-antenna JTSAPE BS actively wiretaps the illegal links while sensing the illegitimate transmitter.
-The beam transmitted by the BS to sense the target is also utilized as an AN to interfere with illegal links and enable proactive eavesdropping.
-We optimize the transmitting beam of the BS to maximize the eavesdropping SNR or minimize the CRB, respectively.
-The semidefinite relaxation (SDR) method was employed to solve the proactive eavesdropping subproblem and target sensing subproblem after dropping the rank one constraint.
+For clarity, the contributions of this work are listed as follows. \begin{enumerate} \item We consider the scenario in which a multi-antenna BS actively wiretaps the illegal links while sensing multiple targets.
+The beam transmitted by the BS for TS is also utilized as an AN to interfere with illegal links and enable successful PE.
+We firstly optimize the transmitting beam of the BS only to maximize the ER or only minimize the DCRB, respectively.
+The semi-definite relaxation (SDR) method was employed to solve the PE and TS optimization problems after dropping the rank-one constraint.

-\item To realize the trade-off between proactive eavesdropping and target sensing, the joint optimization of proactive eavesdropping and target sensing is investigated, and the normalized weighted optimization problem is formulated.
-To address the complexity of the original problem, the formulated problem is decomposed into two subproblems: proactive eavesdropping and target sensing, which are solved by the SDR technique.

-\item Relative to \cite{LiuF2022TSP} and \cite{ZhaoZ2024CL} in which the CRB is solely considered as an optimization objective to maximize sensing performance, a trade-off between sensing CRB and eavesdropping SNR is achieved in this work.
-Relative to \cite{SuN2021TWC}, \cite{SuN2024TWC}, and \cite{ChuJ2023TVT} in which the AN is considered, the radar waves are regarded as AN in this work.